 One of the core missions of the Provost’s Office is to support Wake Forest University faculty in their research and scholarly endeavors.
 In support of this mission, a number of funding opportunities are available through the Provost’s Office.

 The Provost’s Office announces a faculty development award to support one week of research and writing from July 1-8, 2018 at the Summer Research Institute conducted by Harris Manchester at Oxford University.
 All room and board expenses, as well as coach air fair, will be covered.
 All faculty from the Undergraduate College, Z. Smith Reynolds Library, the Schools of Business, Divinity, Medical and Law Schools are eligible to apply.
 Stephanie Koscak, Rais Rahman and Thomas Frank, the most recent past winners of the grant, would be happy to answer any questions about the program.
 Please submit a CV and a letter of intent describing the applicant’s current research project by February 23, 2018 to Kami Chavis, Associate Provost for Academic Affairs, 204 Reynolda Hall.
-A schedule and information about last year’s stay at Harris Manchester College can be found here.

 The Provost’s Fund for Academic Innovation is designed to promote innovation in the curriculum or the learning environment.
 This fund places special emphasis on new or creative ways to use the curriculum or the learning environment to advance Wake Forest’s three core academic priorities: (1) building the best faculty of teacher-scholars in the world, (2) bringing the right students and mix of students to Wake Forest and supporting them appropriately while they are here, and (3) creating a vibrant campus with the kind of intellectual climate that capitalizes fully on our many opportunities for faculty-student engagement.